Abu al-A'la Mawdudi: Economics

 His 1941 lecture "The Economic Problem of Man and Its Islamic Solution" is generally considered to be one of the founding document of modern Islamic economics.
-Maududi has been called the leader of the "vanguard of contemporary Islamic orthodoxy" in "riba and finance" and credited with laying "down the foundations for development" of Islamic economics.
+Mawdudi has been called the leader of the "vanguard of contemporary Islamic orthodoxy" in "riba and finance" and credited with laying "down the foundations for development" of Islamic economics.

-However, Maududi believed Islam "does not concern itself with the modes of production and circulation of wealth", and was primarily interested in cultural issues rather than socioeconomic ones.
-Maududi dismissed the need for a "new science of economics, embodied in voluminous books, with high-sounding terminology and large organisation", or other "experts and specialists" which he believed to be "one of the many calamities of modern age".
+However, Mawdudi believed Islam "does not concern itself with the modes of production and circulation of wealth", and was primarily interested in cultural issues rather than socioeconomic ones.
+Mawdudi dismissed the need for a "new science of economics, embodied in voluminous books, with high-sounding terminology and large organisation", or other "experts and specialists" which he believed to be "one of the many calamities of modern age".
 But since Islam was a complete system, it included (a shariah-based) economic program, comparable and superior to other economic systems.
 Capitalism was a "satanic economic system" starting with the fact that it called for the postponement of some consumption in favor of investment.

 One of the major fallacies of economics was that it regarded "as foolish and morally reprehensible" spending "all that one earns, and everyone is told that he should save something out of his income and have his savings deposited in the bank or purchase an insurance policy or invest it in stocks and shares of joint-stock companies."
 In fact, the practice of saving and not spending some income is "ruinous for humanity".
 This led to overproduction and a downward spiral of lower wages, protectionism, trade wars and desperate attempts to export surplus production and capital through imperialist invasions of other countries, finally ending in "the destruction of the whole society as every learned economist knows".